doubt72/utsg/README.md

 There is a git hook in support (`pre-commit`) which runs the linters and specs.
 Can just be put in `.git/hooks`.

-Probably could do a more to TS-ify the react code.
+Probably could (always) do a bit more to clean up the code; this is definitely the kind of dense code you can get away with when you're the only developer.
 Some things were refactored when converting from JS to TS, but not everything.
-But mostly leaving things that work alone, refactoring them as I refactor things to make continued development easier.
+But mostly leaving things that work alone, refactoring things as I go to make continued development easier, or to handle new features, etc.

+Might have been better off starting with more of an ECS model, but it is what it is.
+Interfacing hook-based react with game objects can be a bit sketchy sometimes.

 WIP: